| |

 regulation of capital account transactions and increased

-both domestically as well as from abroad.
-This has permitted
+exchange both domestically as well as from abroad.

-processing and then deliver the output to global markets.
+deliver the output to global markets.
+This seems to

-This seems to explain acquisitions such as that of Corus
+explain acquisitions such as that of Corus by the

-by the Tata group, which seeks to leverage the latter's
+Tata group, which seeks to leverage the latter's access

-access to quality iron ore and basic steel processing
+to quality iron ore and basic steel processing facilities.

-appears, seeking to bypass a phase in development with
+it appears, seeking to bypass a phase in development

 This is obviously a high risk strategy.
 When the global